-The award for most inspiring employer was for an organisation that “is leading the way on inclusion and tackling inequality”.
+The award for most inspiring employer was for an organisation that “creates an inclusive environment in which all employees can thrive.”

 Judges took into consideration how companies recognise the importance of equality in the workplace and attract staff from diverse backgrounds.
 They looked at how we support people into employment, and how we remove barriers that may prevent people from pursuing a career in the construction industry.